nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 This means that in order to upgrade, you will need to upgrade all resources and time series data to the latest version manually.

 {{% note %}}
-If you have any questions or run into any bugs while you are going through this guide, please [open an issue](https://github.com/influxdata/influxdb/issues) or join the [Community Slack workspace](https://influxcommunity.slack.com/) to get immediate help.
+If you have any questions or run into any bugs while upgrading please [open an issue](https://github.com/influxdata/influxdb/issues) or join the [Community Slack workspace](https://influxcommunity.slack.com/) to get immediate help.
 {{% /note %}}